HED69/terminal-google-shell/README.md

 # terminal-google-shell
 creator: HED

-this script is made in order to use a temporary debian terminal with the google clound shell service
+this script is made in order to use a temporary debian terminal with the google cloud shell service

 I will leave here the link to the google: https://console.cloud.google.com/

-INSTALATION:
+# INSTALATION

 git clone https://github.com/HED69/terminal-google-shell